Bridging two worlds: My takeaways on how to do your expat role well

 Being a bridge to increase mutual understanding

 Employees at foreign offices often have only limited ideas of what's happening at the headquarter, why certain decisions were made, or where the company is heading.
-Since you have direct access to these information, regularly sharing them (e.g. at a monthly/quarterly all hands-meeting, the local chat streams or informal coffee talks) will be very valuable, since it aligns the colleagues at the subsidiary closer to the company direction, and increases their trust in the company.
+Since you have direct access to these information, regularly sharing them (e.g. at a monthly/quarterly all hands-meeting, the local chat streams or informal coffee talks) will be very valuable, since it aligns the colleagues at the subsidiary closer to the company direction, and increases their trust in the organization.
 Communicating honestly and sincerely is important - nothing destroys trust in you faster than if employees find out you have been sharing wrong information (especially if that's for your own benefit).

-Bridge cultural differences
+Overcome cultural differences

 Be pro-active: Pick up the phone and get stuff done